 From my perspective, though, this really just isn’t enough to make it worth it.
 I simply don’t order enough Prime eligible items in the $10-$35 range to justify it, and a lot of subscribers are in the same camp.
 This is where the other benefits of Prime membership come into play, and it’s where the math starts to get messy.

 Video streaming services

-For a while there, all eyes were on Netflix and HBO as each tried to become the other faster than its opponent.
+For a while there, all eyes were on Netflix and Hulu as each tried to become the other faster than its opponent.
 Amazon launched their streaming video service with relatively little fanfare, and if memory serves, them was slim pickin’s in the beginning.

 I remember when I first realized I had access to Amazon’s video streaming library.
 After accidentally stumbling into Amazon Video, I checked it out for about twenty minutes before realizing Netflix already had most of these selections and a lot more to boot.
 I basically forgot about Amazon’s video services until “The Man in the High Castle” and “Mozart in the Jungle” started making waves.
 I pulled the library back up, and was surprised at how expansive it had become.